urban-fasel/FlexWingROM/README.md

 The main features of the code are the three data-driven (parameter varying) reduced order modeling approaches ([MAIN_ROM.m](/code/ROM/MAIN_ROM.m)):
 * algebraic dynamic mode decomposition with control
-* input output dynamic mode decomposition
+* input output reduced-order model
 * balanced mode decomposition

 The FSI solver is used to generate synthetic impulse response data sets that are stored in data files.
 These are used to build and test the three different reduced order models.
 Each method can be used to first generate local linear models that are accurate around a single operating condition.
 Then, depending on each method, interpolation schemes are introduced to build parameter varying models that are accurate over multiple operating conditions.
 The accuracy of the method is evaluated and the different methods are compared.